ballerina-attic/module-ballerina-stringutils/README.md

 ## Contributing to Ballerina

 As an open source project, Ballerina welcomes contributions from the community.
-To start contributing, read these [contribution guidelines](https://github.com/ballerina-platform/ballerina-lang/blob/master/CONTRIBUTING.md) for information on how you should go about contributing to our project.

-Check the issue tracker for open issues that interest you.
-We look forward to receiving your contributions.
+For more information, go to the [contribution guidelines](https://github.com/ballerina-platform/ballerina-lang/blob/master/CONTRIBUTING.md).

 ## Code of Conduct